Speak2Erase/libfmod-rb/README.md

 # libfmod
-High level Ruby bindings to the FMOD and FMOD Studio libraries.
+High level Ruby bindings to the FMOD and FMOD Studio libraries powered by Rust.

 ---